OpenMined/syft-llm-router/examples/claude/README.md

-# Mixtral LLM Router Example
+# Claude LLM Router Example

-This example demonstrates how to create a Syft LLM Router for the Mixtral-8x22b-instruct model using the OpenRouter API.
+This example demonstrates how to create a Syft LLM Router for Claude models using the Anthropic API.
 The example includes a complete implementation of a router server and client testing code, with integrated accounting functionality for transaction tracking and billing.

 ## Overview

 The example consists of four main components:
-1. `router.py` - Implements the Mixtral LLM Router using the OpenRouter API
+1. `router.py` - Implements the Claude LLM Router using the Anthropic API
 2. `server.py` - Sets up the SyftEvents server to handle LLM requests with accounting integration
 3. `accounting.py` - Handles accounting client initialization and configuration
 4. `chat_test.py` - Provides example code for testing both chat and completion endpoints with accounting tokens